TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 3. If you add three pages to the onboarding process that explains the pictures, then you will get 25 percent increase of dog pictures.

-4. By moving the download photos to be part of the home screen, you will receive 50 percent fewer complaints about the photos section in the next three months
+4. By moving the download photos to be part of the home screen, you will receive 50 percent fewer complaints about the photos section in the next three months.

 **Scenario 4: **You are so sick of wearing the same outfits that you developed an AI software to pick out your clothes every morning.
 A venture capitalist saw your tweets about it and gave you a million dollars to start the company.
 You need the AI to address weather conditions when choosing the clothes.
 You want to run an experiment to test a method for collecting data for when it is 80 degrees and sunny.